Thaneshwor/python-data-profiler/README.md

 ### For each column :
 1. Print all column headers
 2. Print all datatypes available in each column
-3. Print actual datatype of each column
+3. Print expected columns, expected datatypes, columns presents, maximum datatype, isValid of each column
-4. Print erroneous columns
+4. Print erroneous columns if present
 5. Print erroneous columns row number